 The moment you press save, Taalhammer not only saves the whole board for reference; it also creates separate flashcards.
 From that moment on, it challenges the students with these words and sentences till they have memorised them.
 A few weeks later they’ll not only remember them, they will use these words and sentences without hesitation.

 Always in sync with your students

 The combination of boards and collections is very flexible and allows you to change the way you work with your students without extra work.

 You can reuse existing boards, change them a little bit and share with different groups.

 You can create templates with lexical or grammatical content upfront, share them with your class, and add even more examples during the lesson.
 It’s a very powerful method to help them remember even better!

 Does your class or student want to discuss the conditional tense today?
 No problem.
-Choose the previously prepared board from your personal collection, set the students’ collection to active and press “Save.”
-The content has just been copied and your students can start learning right NOW!
+Choose the previously prepared board from your personal collection, and share it with your students.
+The application will take care about the rest.

 With Taalhammer boards and collections, it’s super easy to give your students homework.
 Because they have subscribed to the collection you shared with them, you can give them content to learn whenever you want.
 Just add more boards or flashcards to the collection.